Frequently Asked QuestionsFrequently Asked Questions

-Some of the Advanced Analytics offered by PixL are computationally heavy.
+Some of the analytics offered by PixL are computationally heavy.
 For faster and more distributed load times, analytics must be run manually by users.

 5. What are the factors that impact the quality of PixL’s detection and analytics results?

-6. What does PixL Face Detection Analytics do?
+10. What does PixL Face Recognition Analytics do?

-PixL’s face recognition analytics allow analysts to recognize individuals of interest by matching faces detected within a video or set of images against a user-provided dataset of faces.
+PixL’s Face Recognition analytics allow you to recognize individuals of interest by matching faces detected within a video or set of images against a user-provided dataset of faces.
 A confidence level is returned with each match.
-Currently PixL returns 4 confidence levels – High, Medium, Low and Very Low
+Currently PixL returns 4 confidence levels – High, Medium, Low, and Very Low.

 For commercial use cases, PixL comes pre-configured with a celebrity dataset for celebrity recognition.
 The celebrity dataset includes over half a million images of 50,000 celebrities.
 PixL provides users with the tools needed to update, label, and maintain their own custom image/face datasets against which face recognition can be performed.